jaryn-kubik/ddda-dinput8/README.md

 1) go to the main menu (either the one with load game/options/etc or the one with main menu/manual/exit game)
 2) hold Home+End and press Enter

+The keys (Home+End) can be changed in dinput8.json

+### Switching between multiple characters
+It allows you to switch between multiple characters.
+In dinput8.json you can change the current character number ("charNumber": number).
+It then creates an additional folder in your save directory according to the number and starts to load/save from/to there.

+0 means use the original save folder
+bigger than 0 creates a new folder and uses it

 ## Installation
 Copy dinput8.dll into the main DDDA folder.